mbalabash/find-chrome-bin/README.md

-# Finds local suitable Chromium
+# Finds local Chromium binary to use it with puppeteer-core

 - **Cross-platform.** Works on win, mac and linux.